Category Archives: Enterprise Network

 1. Centralized Visibility and Control: With FS Airware, enterprises can centrally monitor and manage network resources, applications, and services.
 This provides continuous oversight and control, enhancing operational efficiency and ensuring peace of mind.

 2. IT Agility and Efficiency: FS Airware enables remote management, remote operations and maintenance (O&M), and mobile O&M across the internet.
-This reduces costs and offers AI-driven troubleshooting and optimization capabilities, leading to increased operational efficiency and a competitive edge.
+This reduces costs and offers automatic troubleshooting and optimization capabilities, leading to increased operational efficiency and a competitive edge.

 3. Data and Privacy Security: FS S5810 switches support various security features such as hardware-based IPv6 ACLs, hardware CPU protection mechanisms, DHCP snooping, Secure Shell (SSH), SNMPv3, and Network Foundation Protection Policy (NFPP).
 These functions and protection mechanisms ensure reliable and secure data forwarding and management, meeting the needs of enterprise networks.